Alcohol Free (horse): Autumn

 Alcohol Free was stepped up in distance on 18 August at York Racecourse and started 9/2 third favourite for the International Stakes over ten furlongs.
 She never looked likely win and tired in the closing stages to come home sixth of the seven runners behind Mishriff.
 On her final run of the year the filly dropped back to a mile for the Queen Elizabeth II Stakes at Ascot when she went off at odds of 10/1 but made little impact and finished eighth of the ten runners behind Baaeed, beaten eight lengths by the winner.

+2022: four-year-old season

+Alcohol Free ran five times in the 2022 season, ridden in all her races by Hornby.
+She achieved her fourth Group One success in the July Cup over six furlongs at Newmarket, her only win of the season.
+In November 2022 she was sold at Tattersalls for 5.4 million guineas to an Australian racing syndicate.

+2023: Australia

+In 2023 Alcohol Free went into training with Gai Waterhouse & Adrian Bott at Kensington, New South Wales.
+She raced five times in Australia without success, before returning to Britain in January 2024 in order to be covered by Frankel.